alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-uthaymeen/2026/2026-08-05-scholarly-position-on-hamas-operations.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: "Scholarly Position on Hamas Operations"
+title: Scholarly Position on Hamas Operations
 date: 2026-08-05
-source: "Liqa' al-Bab al-Maftuh 54/10"
+source: Liqa' al-Bab al-Maftuh 54/10
-category: [palestine]
+category:
+- palestine
-tags: [ibn-uthaymeen]
+tags:
+- ibn-uthaymeen
 lang: en
-summary: "We hear that they carry out operations against the Jews, and we view the Jews as a people of treachery and betrayal, incapable of fulfilling promises to anyone, no matter what they pretend to show."
+summary: We hear that they carry out operations against the Jews, and we view the Jews as a people of treachery and betrayal, incapable of fulfilling promises to anyone, no matter what they pretend to show.
 muftis:
   shaykh:
   - name: Shaykh Ibn Uthaymeen
     url: /biography/uthaymeen/
+hijri: '1448-02-22'
 ---

 ### Question: